Boats, Diamonds, Pizza and Hummus. Good times in Amsterdam.

 We didn't go inside unfortunately because the queue was too long for us to wait in.
 We got some outside pictures just to show we'd been there.

-Then walking along we spotted a vegan place called Vegabond.
+Then walking along the street we spotted a vegan place called Vegabond.
 Our eyes are always peeled, looking out for food.

 It was a store and cafe.